-EB Industry’s electron beam welding service focuses on welding to industry specifications.
+EB Industry’s Electron Beam welding service focuses on welding to industry specifications.
 We often need to advise customers and help them understand the differences between standards so that they select the appropriate choice for the assembly they are designing.
-The three standards we most often apply are:
+The three standards we most often apply to Electron Beam welding work are:

 All of these standards were originally created specifically for aerospace and defense applications, and situations where exceptional weld quality is an absolute necessity.
-The standards apply to any industry where weld failure is not an option, inclusive of automotive, medical, and oil/gas/energy industries in addition to aeronautics.
+The standards apply to any industry where weld failure is not an option, inclusive of automotive, medical, aeronautics and oil/gas/energy industries.

 The Basic Differences